space-physics/dascasi/README.md

 # DASC all-sky camera utilities

 Utilities for plotting, saving, analyzing the Poker Flat Research Range Digital All Sky Camera.
 (Other locations, too).
 This program handles the corrupted FITS files due to the RAID array failure on 2013 data.

-The raw data FITS are one image per file.
+The raw data FITS contain one image per file.

 ## Install